wude935/pythongeocode/README.md

 ## Notes

-- Because Geopy uses APIs from other organizations, you may be rate limited or pay for more requests.
-This script uses the free API from Nominatim.
+- Because Geopy uses APIs from other organizations, you may be rate limited or need to pay for requests.
+This script uses the free rate limited API from Nominatim.
 - Geopy may error out or provide inaccurate values if the address is not formatted correctly.
 Try spelling out any abbreviations when inputing addresses.